okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-native-sso/main/index.md

 To use the Native SSO functionality, you need to:

 * Configure Native SSO for your Okta org
-* Configure the Token Exchange grant type for client 2
+* Configure the Token Exchange grant type for all clients participating in the Native SSO flow
 * Use Authorization Code with PKCE to obtain the authorization code for client 1
 * Exchange the code for tokens
 * Exchange existing tokens from client 1 for new tokens for client 2